 The Davis Medal honours George E. Davis - the founding father of the profession and is awarded to an eminent individual who has rendered service to chemical engineering.

 Ned Franklin is a former IChemE President who worked in the nuclear industry.
-This medal recognises outstanding service in occupational health, safety, loss prevention, and care for the environment.
+The Franklin Medal recognises outstanding service in occupational health, safety, loss prevention, and care for the environment.

 Frank Arnold Greene was a founding member of IChemE who served as President in 1943–44 and also held the post of the Institution’s Honorary Treasurer.
-This medal is awarded each year for the most meritorious long-term individual contribution, to the progress of IChemE.
+The Green Medal is awarded each year for the most meritorious long-term individual contribution, to the progress of IChemE.

 Frank Lees was a professor at Loughborough University, UK.
-This medal is awarded to the most meritorious publication on the topic of safety and loss prevention in an IChemE publication.
+The Lees Medal is awarded to the most meritorious publication on the topic of safety and loss prevention in an IChemE publication.

 The Morton Medal recognises an individual for their dedication to excellence in chemical engineering education.